Portugal Cooking Vacations

 Explore the flavors of Portugal on this incredible culinary journey from Lisbon to Porto.

 Portugal is immense, from its landscape and coastline to its cultural riches, to its pleasant weather.
-Portugal offers a remarkable range of magical experiences in its cosmopolitan cities, medieval castle, romantic palace, and lush green landscapes.
+Portugal offers a remarkable range of magical experiences in its cosmopolitan cities, medieval castles, romantic palaces, and lush green landscapes.

 During this culinary and city tour of Portugal, meander your way north, starting in Lisbon’s capital city, taste the authentic Portuguese custard tarts in Pastéis de Belém (pastry).
 The local guide will teach you this secret recipe.
 Stops on this journey also include the romantic city of Sintra, the medieval town of Óbido, and Porto (also known as Oporto), which gives the name to the Portuguese fortified wine – Port Wine.